Do We Really Only Use 10% of Our Brain?

 So how can an idea with very little biological or physiological justification spread so widely?
 Tracing its source is hard.
 Perhaps it was all started by William James, an American psychologist who mentioned in the Energies of Men in 1908 that humans are making use of only a small portion of their mental and physical resources.
 Or was it Dale Carnegie in his best-selling book How to Win Friends and Influence People.
 Better yet, it could be Albert Einstein that started it.

-A British paediatrician known as John Lorber conducted a study to a group of patients in 1980.
+A British pediatrician known as John Lorber conducted a study to a group of patients in 1980.
 He discovered that their brain cells revealed something really intriguing.
 His patients had hydrocephalus, which means they had hardly any brain tissue, yet their brains still worked.
 This study showed that the brain could work even when it had no tissue.
 But this is not to say that every other person can make additional use of their brain.
 The truth is; these people had adapted to their circumstances.

 This means that if we put our minds to learn something new, our brain changes.
 In fact, there is increasing evidence from the area of neuroplasticity to back up this theory.
 But this doesn’t mean that we are harnessing a new area of the brain that was not in use before.
 We only make connections to new nerve cells and lose old connections to nerve cells that we no longer need.

-The most widely-held lure of this myth is the false idea that we can develop psychic abilities by improving and working on our memory.
+The most widely-held lure of this myth is the false idea that we can develop psychic abilities by improving our memory.
 In fact, many people get disappointed when they hear that the 10% myth isn’t true.
 Perhaps this 10 percent figure is so appalling to them because it is too low and therefore offers a lot of room for improvement.
 We would all love to be better.
 And we can, in fact, be better if we try.
 But unfortunately, this doesn’t involve harnessing an unused part of the human brain.

 Why Does the Myth Persist?

 The false idea that we use 10 percent of the brain has been there since the 1900s.
 Not long ago, a magazine belonging to theU.S Satellite showed a simple drawing of a human brain.
 Below it was writing “You only use a tenth of your brain.”
 Another reason why the myth has persisted is the fact that it is now being used by psychics and paranormal dealers to explain the origin of their supernatural powers.
-They usually tell their audience that humans only use 10% of their brain and if scientists don’t know what to do with the remaining 90 percent, then it must be utilised for psychic powers.
+They usually tell their audience that humans only use 10% of their brain and if scientists don’t know what to do with the remaining 90 percent, then it must be utilized for psychic powers.

 In fact, an author Michael Clark in his book A Practical Guide to Psychic Phenomena mentions Craig Karges, a man who charges a substantial amount of money to give out his intuitive program designed to help people develop psychic abilities.
 Clark argues that because we only use 10 to 20% of the brain, how different would life be if we tapped into the other 80-90 percent?